|Malaysia's Free Trade Agreements||

 ASEAN Trade in Goods Agreement (ATIGA)

-Reviewing and enhancing the CEPT Scheme is one of the key measure stipulated under the AEC 2015 as to create free flow of goods in the region.
-The CEPT Scheme is then superseded by the new agreement namely as the ASEAN Trade in Goods Agreement (ATIGA) in 2010.
+Reviewing and enhancing the CEPT Scheme was one of the key measure stipulated under the AEC 2015 to create free flow of goods in the region.
+The CEPT Scheme was then superseded by the new agreement namely as the ASEAN Trade in Goods Agreement (ATIGA) in 2010.

-ATIGA was signed in Hua Hin, Thailand on 26 February 2009 and entered into force on 17 May 2010.
+ATIGA was signed in Hua Hin, Thailand on 26 February 2009 during the 14th ASEAN Summit Meeting and came into force on 17 May 2010.
 The objectives of ATIGA are:

-The ATIGA value-adds to the Common Effective Preferential Tariff ASEAN Scheme in terms of inclusion of disciplines on Technical Barriers to Trade (TBT), Sanitary and Phytosanitary (SPS) Measures as well as Temporary Modification and Suspension of Concessions.
+The ATIGA value-adds to the CEPT Scheme in terms of inclusion of disciplines on Technical Barriers to Trade (TBT), Sanitary and Phytosanitary (SPS) Measures as well as Temporary Modification and Suspension of Concessions.
 The Article on Temporary Modification and Suspension of Concessions provides guidelines for compensation as a remedy for losses arising from any modification of existing commitments.

-The ATIGA enhances the CEPT with new initiatives such as:
+The ATIGA enhances the CEPT Scheme with new initiatives such as:

 There are many benefits of ATIGA.
 Among them are:

-Effective 1 January 2010, Malaysia with five other ASEAN Member States (Brunei Darussalam, Indonesia, the Philippines, Singapore and Thailand) is a complete free trade area.
+Effective 1 January 2010, Malaysia with five other ASEAN Member States (which are Brunei Darussalam, Indonesia, the Philippines, Singapore and Thailand) is a complete free trade area.
 These countries have eliminated import duties on 99 per cent of products in the Inclusion List (except for products listed in the Sensitive and Highly Sensitive Lists).

-Therefore, on the average, ASEAN member states have a total of 95.99% Tariff Lines at 0% according to the ATIGA Tariff Schedule of 2015.
+Therefore, on the average, ASEAN member states have 96.01 per cent tariff lines at 0% import duty according to the ATIGA Tariff Schedule of 2016.

-Malaysia has eliminated duties on 98.74% of its tariff lines in our ATIGA Tariff Schedules for 2015 and only left with 73 tariff lines or less than 1% (0.59%) that have duties ranging of 5% to 20% covering tropical fruits and tobacco and highly sensitive products (rice products), respectively.
+Malaysia has eliminated duties on 98.74 per cent of its tariff lines in our ATIGA Tariff Schedules for 2016.
+We now only have 73 tariff lines or less than 1 per cent (0.59 percent) that have import duties ranging from 5% to 20% covering tropical fruits, tobacco and highly sensitive products (rice products) .
 Malaysia has placed 82 Tariff Lines (TLs) which comprise of alcoholic beverages and arms weapons in the General Exclusion List (GEL).
 These products are not subject to import duties reduction or elimination.

-Based on the commitments under AFTA and ATIGA, Cambodia, Lao PDR, Myanmar and Viet Nam eliminated duties on all products in 2015 with flexibility of 7% of tariff lines up to 2018.
+Based on the commitments under AFTA and ATIGA, CLMV eliminated duties on all products in 2016 with flexibility of 7 per cent of tariff lines up to 2018.

 With the reduction and elimination of the import duties, producers/manufacturers can afford to buy raw materials at a cheaper price and better quality from ASEAN countries.
 This would lead to the reduction in costs of production due to the elimination and reduction in tariff.
-As a result, prices of products will be cheaper and can compete not only within ASEAN Member States but within other countries as well.
+As a result, prices of the finished products will be more competitive not only within ASEAN Member States but with other countries as well.
 With larger scale of production and 625 million ASEAN populations, it provides broader market access to producers/manufacturers.

 Intra-ASEAN Trade and Investment